Abbey Foregate Project

-The Abbey Station Visitor Centre was opened for the Public for the first time on the weekend of 8th and 9th September 2012 and was well supported with a large number of visitors who appeared very interested, asking varied questions on what we are hoping to achieve with the site in the future.
+The Abbey Station Visitor Centre was opened for the Public for the first time on the weekend of 8th and 9th September 2012.
+This was well supported with a large number of visitors who appeared very interested, asking varied questions on what we are hoping to achieve with the site in the future.

 To coincide with the visit of two steam hauled charter trains to Shrewsbury on the afternoon of Saturday November 24th 2012, behind 70000 “Britannia” and 60163 “Tornado”, the Trust was delighted to open the Abbey Station for inspection on both the Saturday 24th and Sunday 25th between 10.00 and 16.00.
 Entrance was free and donations were welcome.